L-Lamont/ml-dist/pytorch/README.md

 #### Usage
-The only difference to slurm parameters between horovod and pytorch ddp is the `--ntasks-per-node` SBATCH parameter is set to the number of GPUs per node when using horovod, as mpirun launches all processes.
+The only difference to slurm parameters between horovod and pytorch ddp is the `--ntasks-per-node` SBATCH parameter is set to the number of GPUs per server when using horovod, as mpirun launches all processes.